venkateshwarant/Artillery/README.md

 ## Artillery report

-when u run a test script as mentioned above, you may get a report like the below
+when you run a test script as mentioned above, you may get a report like the below

 ```
 Complete report @ 2019-01-02T17:32:36.653Z